-Opportunity Nation is a bipartisan, national coalition of more than 350 businesses, nonprofits, educational institutions and community leaders working to expand economic opportunity.
+Opportunity Nation is a bipartisan, national coalition of more than 350 businesses, nonprofits, educational institutions and community leaders working to expand economic opportunity for all Americans, no matter where they were born.
 Opportunity Nation seeks to close the opportunity gap by amplifying the work of its coalition members, advocating policy and private sector actions and releasing the annual Opportunity Index.

 Opportunity can be measured and defined in many ways.
 The Opportunity Index measures conditions present in different communities.
 We include indicators at the community level that can be changed to expand or restrict economic health and mobility.
 The Opportunity Index does not measure individual traits, although these factors do matter.
 For example, we can’t pick our ethnicity, the family we are born into, or our IQ.
-The Opportunity Index instead measures conditions present in communities that are amenable to policy change and community action.
+Though we did include demographic information for the first time this year, these factors are not included in any Index measurements.
 The Index prompts questions such as, “are there jobs available that pay family-sustaining wages?”
 “What percentage of 3- and 4- year olds are enrolled in preschool?”
-“Is there high-speed Internet access?”
+“How does health affect opportunity?”

-Much of the indicator data used to compile numerical State Scores and County Grades A-F is gathered at both the state and county levels, making the information consistent and comparable year-to-year.
-By offering detailed information at both the state and county levels, policymakers, elected officials and foundations get a big-picture view as well as a more localized perspective on the conditions that expand or constrict opportunity where they live.
+Much of the indicator data used to compile numerical state scores and county grades A-F is gathered at both the state and county levels.
+By offering detailed information at both the state and county levels, policymakers, elected officials, community members and foundations get a big-picture view as well as a more localized perspective on the conditions that expand or constrict opportunity where they live.

 The places where people live are pivotal to the opportunities open to them.
-Neighborhoods and regions matter for employment, education, housing quality and stock, law enforcement and public safety, community organizations and political processes.
+Neighborhoods and regions matter for employment, education, housing quality, law enforcement and public safety, community organizations and political processes.
 Some communities have characteristics that open many doors of opportunity for their residents; others do not.
-The Opportunity Index measures three dimensions: economic, educational and civic health indicators, to produce an overall opportunity score for all 50 U.S. states plus Washington, DC.
-The Index is also used to grade between 2,600 and 3,100 counties and county equivalents each year, depending on what data is available.
-However, even in years when the number of counties included is nearer 2,600 because of missing data or unacceptably high error margins, that still accounts for 99.2 percent of the U.S. population.
-(There are 3,142 counties and county equivalents in the United States).
+The Opportunity Index measures four dimensions: economic, educational, health and community indicators, to produce an overall opportunity score for all 50 U.S. states plus Washington, DC.
+The Index is also used to grade over 2,000 counties.

 One challenge in creating a composite index is the temptation to include every data point possible.
-The disadvantages of this are two-fold: 1. unwieldy indexes become difficult to use as an advocacy tool because they are too complex to explain and; 2. you end up measuring the same important goal through multiple measures.
-We wanted to ensure that the Opportunity Index was both broad and encompassing while also being useful as a tool to create community change.
+The disadvantages of this are two-fold: 1. larger indexes become difficult to use as an advocacy tool because they are too complex to explain and; 2.
+Often the same important goal is calculated through multiple measures.
+We want to ensure that the Opportunity Index is both broad and encompassing while also being useful as a tool to create community change.